 Length: 16.3 miles

 Elevation: 1648 feet of elevation gain, 3198 feet of elevation drop, for a net elevation drop of 1549 feet.

-Start: Cleary Summit at intersection of old Circle Fairbanks Trail and the new Fort Knox mining road.
-Note: There is no parking at the starting point, and runners will be required to take a shuttle bus from the Silver Gulch Brewery (Fox Roadhouse) to the starting point.
-Busses will depart 45 minutes prior to race starting times.
+Start: Runners should park across the Old Steese from the Silver Gulch Brewery at the Howling Dog parking lot.
+The race starts atop Cleary Summit at intersection of the old Circle Fairbanks Trail and the Fort Knox mining road.
+Important: As the start is on an active mining road and there is no parking at the start, for safety and of necessity runners are required to take a shuttle bus from the Silver Gulch Brewery (Fox Roadhouse) to the starting point.
+Start times are 8:00 am for runners expecting to take more than 3 hours and 9:00 am for runners expecting to take less than 3 hours.
+Busses will depart 45 minutes prior to race starting times at 7:15 am and 8:15 am, respectively.
 Do not be late or you will miss the bus!!
-Start times are 8:00 for runners expecting to take more than 3 hours and 9:00 for runners expecting to take less than 3 hours.

-Finish: Silver Gulch Brewery (Fox Roadhouse) on the Old Steese Highway in Fox.
+Finish: Silver Gulch Brewery on the Old Steese Highway in Fox.

 The course begins high atop Cleary Summit, and offers stunning views of the Alaska Range in the far distance.
 The trail heads off to the southeast on the old Fairbanks to Circle Mining Trail, then veers south along the power line after about a third of a mile.
 The Fort Knox mine pit is visible through the trees off the left side of the trail.